Kennford

 Kennford is a village situated in the Teignbridge district of Devon, England.
 Kennford is 4 miles to the south of Exeter in the civil parish of Kenn; it is situated in one of the country's main tourist areas.
+At the 2021 census, the village had a population of 537.

 The village became prominent in the 1970s as the location of a new service station on the A38 Devon Expressway between Exeter and Plymouth, near the southern terminus of the then new M5 motorway.
 This service area is a popular stopping place for tourists on their way to South Devon and Cornwall.

 Close to the village is a caravan and camping park.

-The entertainer, Danny la Rue, was largely brought up in Kennford (from the age of 6).
+The entertainer Danny La Rue was brought up in Kennford from the age of 6.